 According to the ECQB process, new questions are drafted by carefully selected and trained external subject matter experts.
 Thanks to close cooperation with Member States, new and existing questions are reviewed to assess their technical accuracy by subject matter experts nominated by the national aviation authorities.
 Further rounds of review, as well as the final approval, are performed by EASA.

-If you wish to report an error contained in the current question bank, please use the form provided under 'DOWNLOADS' below.
+If you are involved in exam deliveries at a Competent Authority and wish to report an error contained in the current question bank, please use the form provided under 'DOWNLOADS' below.

 Syllabus and Learning Objectives (LOs)

 The ECQB is based on the detailed theoretical knowledge (TK) syllabus and LOs published in AMC/GM to Part-FCL.
 Major changes to these were published in the course of 2018 and 2019, with the deadline for compliance with these changes being the end of January 2022.
 Training courses and examinations until that date may therefore align with the “old” syllabus and LOs published in 2014 and 2016, or with the “new” syllabus and LOs published in 2018 and 2019.
 From February 2022 onwards all examinations should be based on the latest release of the ECQB that aligns to the “new” syllabus.